pranavdulepet/research-assistant/README.md

     - verify if notes are valid in the paper's context and general knowledge
 - Add “Ask AI to answer” (any questions in annotations, this can be a specific type of “question” annotation)
     - answer the question based on the paper's context and general knowledge

+Additional features:
+- explain math specifically and how it relates to the paper content